Getting Tickets to a Game at Koshien – A Fan’s Guide

 If all else fails…

-I say this half tongue-in-cheek since scalping is illegal here and there is very little chance these people would actually rip you off.
-But on most game days (in my experience) there are a few men standing about 1/4 of the way between Hanshin Koshien Station and the stadium.
+On most (if not all) game days, a few men are standing about 1/4 of the way between Hanshin Koshien Station and the stadium.
 Make sure you leave the station out the West Exit!
 Amidst all the commotion you might notice a few people standing off to the side as though they are looking for someone at the station.
 They are – YOU!
 If you make eye contact with them, they will probably try to get you to buy their tickets.
 And if you do, your hopes of getting into a game have been salvaged!
 Pay cash, get tickets, walk 100 meters south, and you’re in!

 Advantages: If you tried any of the above options and they didn’t work (because the game was already sold out, or whatever), then this saved you from leaving Japan without having seen a baseball game at Koshien.